ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 		- Try to criticise their motivation, their assumption, their logic, their solution, their experiment.
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
 	- Can you do better?
+	- Note that this typically requires a good high-level understanding, but details are not necessary and can be omitted.

 	<!--  -->
 	- Optionally, summarize these in a document and classify (and rank) them.